ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_api/catalogbreadcrumbsgenerator.md

 # CatalogBreadcrumbsGenerator

+`Silversolutions\\Bundle\\EshopBundle\\Service\\Breadcrumbs\\CatalogBreadcrumbsGenerator`
-Renders the breadcrumbs of all catalog elements regardless of the data source of the catalog.
+renders the breadcrumbs of all catalog elements regardless of the data source of the catalog.

-## FQN

-Silversolutions\\Bundle\\EshopBundle\\Service\\Breadcrumbs\\CatalogBreadcrumbsGenerator

-## Criterion for responsibility
+## When it is used

-Checks if the 'url' attribute is set in the request by the StandardRouter.
-If so, then catalog element matched the request and breadcrumb can be rendered.
+Checks if the `url` attribute is set in the request by the `StandardRouter`.
+If so, the catalog element matching the request and breadcrumb can be rendered.

-## Notes to the rendering process
+## Rendering process

-Uses the CatalogDataProvider in order to fetch all catalog parent elements up to the catalog root element for the last later half of the breadcrumbs.
-And as the catalog root is part of the eZ content tree, it fetches the parent locations of this element as the first half of the breadcrumbs and prepends them.
+Uses the `CatalogDataProvider` to fetch all catalog parent elements up to the catalog root element for the last half of the breadcrumbs.
+And as the catalog root is part of the content tree, it fetches the parent Locations of this element as the first half of the breadcrumbs and prepends them.